-Updated: August 6, 2025
+Updated: February 6, 2026

 What is senior living and assisted living?

+Assisted living: There is no one specific legal term for assisted living in Portugal.
 Assisted living is a type of senior living option where assistance is provided to residents to help them with daily tasks such as medication management and bathing, while also encouraging independence.

-You will find a wide range of assisted living homes dotted around the country, many of which provide personalized medical care to each resident to ensure all their needs are met.
+You will find a wide range of English-speaking assisted living homes dotted around the country, many of which provide personalized medical care to each resident to ensure all their needs are met.

-Assisted living is focused on those who require help with their daily activities, with benefits including being part of a safe and supportive community, access to qualified medical assistance, and opportunities for socialization and community engagement.
+Assisted living is focused on those who require help with their daily activities, with benefits including being part of a safe and supportive community, access to qualified medical care and assistance, and opportunities for socialization and community engagement.

 Other Types of Senior Living Options in Portugal